ShaYmez/ambed-debian-installer/README.md

 # AMBEd Installer for XLXd (Debian 11 Support!)

-## ambed-debian-installer N5AMD
+## ambed-debian-installer

--
+This installer was orginally created by N5AMD.
+The script has been slightly changed with updated dependencies & updated links from FTDI.
+Thanks to all the contributors on this script!
+The original script can be found here https://github.com/n5amd/ambed-debian-installer

+To continue to use this fork please follow the instructions below:

-This is a simple install script by N5AMD to install AMBEd, a piece of software that when combined with hardware AMBE vocoder chips and another piece of software, XLXD, can transcode digital voice modes.
-This script simply runs through the official install instructions found at: https://github.com/LX3JL/xlxd/blob/master/ambed/readme -
+This is a simple install script to install AMBEd, a piece of software that when combined with hardware AMBE vocoder chips and another piece of software, XLXD, can transcode digital voice modes.
+This script simply runs through the official install instructions found at: https://github.com/LX3JL/xlxd/blob/master/ambed/readme

 ### How To Install:
 1. Have a Debian 9, 10 or 11 x86/ARM computer ready and up to date with a 64bit CPU architecture.